beeva-arturomartinez/beeva-best-practices/qa_testing/code_design/README.md

  - **Facade pattern**

+	- ***Definition***

-	- Definition: facade pattern hides the complexities of the system and provides an interface to the client using which the client can access the system.
+		Facade pattern hides the complexities of the system and provides an interface to the client using which the client can access the system.
 This type of design pattern comes under structural pattern as this pattern adds an interface to existing system to hide its complexities.

 		This pattern involves a single class which provides simplified methods required by client and delegates calls to methods of existing system classes.

-	- Design:
+	- ***Design***

 		![alt text](static/640px-Facade_UML_class_diagram.svg.png "UML Diagram")

-	- Applicability:
+	- ***Applicability***
 		- To simplify the use of the complex systems providing an interface easier without delete the advanced options.
 		- To reduce the coupling between the clients and the subsystems.
 		- To introduce layers in the subsystems, providing facades to the subsystems groups.